ChrisTerBeke/terraform-playground/terraform/applications/gcp-get-started/README.md

 }
 ```

+> Be sure to run `gcloud auth application-default login` so we don't need set up GCP access manually.

 ## SSH

 Since we want to SSH into our VM that we'll create later, we need to generate an RSA keypair.